SergiosSinanis/Weather_API_Console/README.md

 Install required NuGet packages:
 Newtonsoft.Json

-Build the solution
+Build the solution,
-Get your API key from OpenWeatherMap (https://openweathermap.org/api) Run the application
+Get your API key from OpenWeatherMap (https://openweathermap.org/api), Run the application

 ## How to Use: